SeanGrec/CP468_FinalProject/README.md

 To execute our code simply run the file: CollegeDataTest.py It will output to the console any useful info along with graphs.

+Performance Parameters:
+We use accuracy tests to check our regression models.

+About Devs:
+Nicholas and Sean are two Wilfrid Laurier University asprining software developers finish up their final years in school.
+Sean and Nicholas really enjoy AI and Machine Learning, and are excited to continue to learn in and outside of the classroom.